southworkscom/manifoldjs-site/README.md

 | <a href="README.md#serviceworker">Service Worker</a>    | Generates the service workers for your app.   |

+## __How to use?__

 <div id="windowsapi"/>

 ## __Windows API (Beta)__

-This tool allow us to add differents features to our app.
-When a feature is selected the site generates the necesary code showing the properties and how use them, also allow us to copy the code or download it.
+This tool allows to add differents features to our app.
+When a feature is selected the site generates the necesary code showing the properties and how set them, also allows copy the code or download it.

 The steps to follow are: